endurantgames/cosmiclegends/src/classes/construct.md

 Even An Android Can Cry

 :   *Prerequisite: Humaniform Robot*
-    *Prerequisite: You can't have the Golem class ability.* Add 2 to the dice pool when you display human emotions while trying to advance the Allay or Rescue goals.
+    *Prerequisite: You can't have the Golem class ability.*
+    Add 2 to the dice pool when you display human emotions while trying to advance the Allay or Rescue goals.

 Golem

 :   You were created through mystical means, not technological ones.

-Replace
+    [Mage]{.crossover}
-    your Engineer and Hacker skills with Academic, Historian, and Mystic.
+    Replace your Engineer and Hacker skills with Academic, Historian, and Mystic.

 Humaniform Robot

-:   *Prerequisite: You can't have the Golem class ability.* Some humans suspect that you approximate humanity with more accuracy than they
-    actually live it.
+:   *Prerequisite: You can't have the Golem class ability.*
+    Some humans suspect that you approximate humanity with more accuracy than they actually live it.
 Replace two of your skills with Artist and Performer.

 Iron Giant